edmundtetteh/edmundtetteh/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Kubernetes
+JavaScript(Nodejs)
 - 🌱 I’m currently learning ...
 GitOps
 - 👯 I’m looking to collaborate on ... automation with Boto3 and Jenkinspipelines
 - 🤔 I’m looking for help with ... de bruijn graph